diegohaz/rest/README.md

 > Some endpoints are only accessible by admin users.
 To create an admin user, just pass the `role=admin` along to other data when calling `POST /users`.

+If you choose to generate the WebSockets set up you can connect directly to the server.
+You can see an example on [real-time-react](https://github.com/adamhepton/real-time-react).

 ## Deploy

 Here is an example on how to deploy to [Heroku](https://heroku.com) using [Heroku CLI](https://devcenter.heroku.com/articles/heroku-command-line):